wurmlab/genomicscourse/2015/assembly/assembly-practical-part2.md

 ### [FastQC](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/) ([documentation](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/))
 > A quality control tool for high throughput sequence data.

-Copy the raw sequence files (reads.pe*.fastq.gz) from the cluster to your local machine and run FastQC on them (to speed this practical, you can choose to run FastQC on only one of the files).
+Copy the raw sequence files (/data/SBCS-MSc-BioInf/data/reads.pe*.fastq.gz) from the cluster to your local machine and run FastQC on them (to speed this practical, you can choose to run FastQC on only one of the files).
 Interpret the results ([you can check the documentation to understand what each plot means](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/3%20Analysis%20Modules/)).

 ## Trimming